onyx-platform/onyx/doc/design/masterless.md

 More questions:
 - If a lot of commands have been buffered up, will there be negative affects by appending a huge number of commands to the log when the buffer is flushed?
-- What about the very first peer to join the cluster?
-No one can watch it
-- What happens if it buffers a huge number of messages?
+- What about a node's memory if the outbox buffers a huge number of messages?
-- Talk about transitive closures during failure
-- What happens if a peer tries to join and dies after prepare?

 #### Dead peer removal